vmatthes/kit-icons/README.md

 ## Install

-To install the package use command `npm install @volkermatthes/kit-icons` or `yarn add @volkermatthes/kit-icons`.
+To install the package use command `npm install kit-icons` or `yarn add kit-icons`.

 ## Usage